-Migrate legacy eDiscovery searches and holds to the Microsoft 365 compliance center
+Migrate legacy eDiscovery searches and holds to the compliance portal

-The Microsoft 365 compliance center provides an improved experience for eDiscovery usage, including: higher reliability, better performance and many features tailored to eDiscovery workflows including cases to organize your content by matter, review sets to review content and analytics to help cull data for review such as near-duplicate grouping, email threading, themes analysis, and predictive coding.
+The Microsoft Purview compliance portal provides an improved experience for eDiscovery usage, including: higher reliability, better performance, and many features tailored to eDiscovery workflows including cases to organize your content by matter, review sets to review content and analytics to help cull data for review such as near-duplicate grouping, email threading, themes analysis, and predictive coding.

 To help customers take advantage of the new and improved functionality, this article provides basic guidance on how to migrate In-Place eDiscovery searches and holds from the Exchange admin center to the compliance portal.

 Because there are many different scenarios, this article provides general guidance to transition searches and holds to a eDiscovery (Standard) case in the compliance portal.
 Using eDiscovery cases aren't always required, but they add an extra layer of security by letting you assign permissions to control who has access to the eDiscovery cases in your organization.

 Before you begin

-You have to be a member of the eDiscovery Manager role group in the Security & Compliance Center to run the PowerShell commands described in this article.
+You have to be a member of the eDiscovery Manager role group in the compliance portal to run the PowerShell commands described in this article.
 You also have to be a member of the Discovery Management role group in the Exchange admin center.

 This article provides guidance on how to create an eDiscovery hold.
 The hold policy will be applied to mailboxes through an asynchronous process.
 When creating an eDiscovery hold, you must create both a CaseHoldPolicy and CaseHoldRule, otherwise the hold will not be created and content locations will not be placed on hold.

 Step 1: Connect to Exchange Online PowerShell and Security & Compliance Center PowerShell

 The first step is to connect to Exchange Online PowerShell and Security & Compliance Center PowerShell.
 You can copy the following script, paste it into a PowerShell window and then run it.
 You'll be prompted for credentials for the organization that you want to connect to.

 Step 2: Get a list of In-Place eDiscovery searches by using Get-MailboxSearch